A Framework for Behavioral Biometric Authentication using Deep Metric Learning on Mobile Devices: Conclusion

 \section{Conclusion}

-This paper incorporates training on mobile devices and tackles the privacy and performance challenges when deep learning algorithms are migrated to resource-constrained battery-power devices.
-A comprehensive framework is designed to mitigate overfitting, side-channel leaks and maintain high authentication accuracy.
-The framework is evaluated with a use case study of deep behavioral authentication and our extensive experiments demonstrate the security and robustness of the proposed design against intra-class variations and imposters that are out-of-distributions.
+This paper incorporates training on mobile devices and tackles the privacy and performance challenges for behavioral authentication.
+Empowered by deep metric learning, a comprehensive framework is designed to improve discriminative power and tackle side-channel leaks.
+Our extensive experiments demonstrate the security and robustness of the proposed design against intra-class variations and imposters that are out-of-distributions.
 We anticipate the presented system would offer insights and opportunities to enhance deep learning on mobile devices.